avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

 ----

-# 3- Mechanisms for Achieving Asynchronicity
+# 3- Mechanisms for achieving asynchronysm

-## 3.1- Global Functions
+## 3.1- Global functions

 The global functions `setTimeout` and `setInterval` allow executing code asynchronously after a specified time.
 - `setTimeout` executes a function after a period of time.